 Farnbacher had a career-year in 2008 as he finished tied for second in GT2 points, just eight markers behind the class champion.
 The German won four times in 2008 and racked up eight podium finishes.
 Farnbacher scored his first ALMS win at St. Petersburg on a street course and followed that up with a win at Long Beach.
 He was also victorious at Mid-Ohio and wrapped up the year with a triumph at Laguna Seca.

 Farnbacher made 10 starts in 2009, picking up three podium finishes in the GT2 class and finishing fifth in points.
 Also focusing his energy on the Asian Le Mans Series in 2009, he claimed the title, which marked his first sports car championship.

-The German, who made his ALMS debut in 2006, is no stranger to the Viper as he set a world record for production cars at the famed Nürburgring in Germany in a Viper ACR last year.
+The German, who made his ALMS debut in 2006, is no stranger to the Viper as he set a world record for production cars at the famed Nürburgring in Germany in a Viper ACR in 2011.